8 Steps to Lead Your Team to Excellence

 The biggest mistake a leader can make is to assign new goals, tasks or skills and wait months later to notice that there is no change.

-As part of inspecting, a leader must acknowledge their team when they see things being done right, almost right or not completely wrong.
-Tasks and skills that get rewarded get repeated, so encourage the rightness and life will get easier.
+As part of inspecting, a leader must acknowledge their team when they see things being done right, almost right, or not completely wrong.
+Tasks and skills that are rewarded are repeated, so encourage rightness, and life will get easier.

 If you ask your team to change, you do not get to stay comfortable.
 Being a role model means always helping your team.

 There is an old antiperspirant commercial with the tagline, “Never let them see you sweat!”
 This thought process is the exact opposite of successful leadership.
-There is nothing more empowering than a team seeing their leader go through the struggle of a major change and making it out the other side.
-There is value in being real and vulnerable.
+There is nothing more empowering than a team seeing their leader struggle with a major change and coming out on top.
+There is value in being honest and vulnerable.

 Celebrating the small wins helps to reinforce positive actions.
 Unleash childlike joy for your team’s success and let them win.